Detect and Recognize Faces with Luxand FaceSDK

 Luxand FaceSDK employs sophisticated algorithms to detect and track facial features quickly and reliably.
-The SDK returns the coordinates of 66 facial feature points including eyes, eye contours, eyebrows, lip contours, nose tip, and so on.
+The SDK returns the coordinates of 70 facial feature points including eyes, eye contours, eyebrows, lip contours, nose tip, and so on.
 The detection works in real-time on desktop and mobile, which allows performing smooth real-time tracking and transformations of facial features in live video.
-On desktop platforms, FaceSDK delivers true 60-fps performance on video streams, while video processing on mobile platforms such as Apple iPhone 6 is performed at 15 fps (higher rates are achievable on devices with more powerful platforms).
+On desktop platforms, FaceSDK delivers true 60-fps performance on video streams, while video processing on mobile platforms such as Apple iPhone 6 is performed at 30 fps in landscape orientation (and in all orientations on devices with more powerful platforms).
 The feature enables building applications adding new elements such as mustaches, eyeglasses or wigs; face morphing and augmented reality.
-By using FaceSDK, we built Mirror Reality: Aging, an application that ages faces in real time by detecting facial features in a video stream.
+By using FaceSDK, we built Mirror Reality SDK that transforms faces in real time by detecting facial features in a video stream.
+Another great example is a baby generator, which morphs faces of two partners to predict what their baby will look like.
 Developers can implement mechanisms to analyze faces detecting emotions or rotation angle.
 Morph, animate, or transform human faces with the SDK!CONTINUE READING >>

 Automated Gender Recognition